 · The Westlake High School Dance Team was started in 1969 and named Hyline by its first line.
 Westlake High School had broken away from Austin High School and Ms. Diana Zuniga became the first director of the team.

 · Hyline started as a 4-year team.
 This stopped when Hill Country Middle School opened and 8th graders were no longer on the same campus.

 · The six directors of Hyline have been: Diana Zuniga, Barbara Loomis, Cindy Russell, Shannon Harty, Chelsee Capezzuti and Lindsay Joe.
 The assistant directors have been: Tammie Gutherie, Kara Fuller, Amanda Aiken, Shannon Harty, Chelsee Capezzuti, Megan Nebgen, Heather Hill Duncan, Lindsay Joe and currently Lauren Smith.

-· This will be Mrs. Joe's 7th year with Hyline.
-She was 23 when she started.
-This will be Mrs. Smith's 1st year with Hyline.
+· Mrs. Joe's was 23 when she started at Westlake.
 Mrs. Smith graduated from Westlake and served as the Hyline Captain in 2004.

 · The name “Zenith” was given to the spring show by Ms. Zuniga and the first line.
 Ms. Zuniga was fond of “Z” words!

 · Hyline has had 7 different field uniforms.
 Hyline’s first captain, Kathy McQuown, donated her uniform now on display in the locker room.

 · Western boots were added to the last uniform.
 Before that, tennis shoes and crew socks were worn on the field.
 Before that it was white “go-go” boots (the heels were 2” high and broke off all the time).